What is our curriculum intent?

 How do we measure the impact of the course?

-GCSE German has a Foundation Tier (grades 1–5) and a Higher Tier (grades 4–9).
+GCSE languages have a Foundation Tier (grades 1–5) and a Higher Tier (grades 4–9).
 Students must take all four question papers at the same tier.
 All question papers must be taken in the same series.
+The outline below is for German, but is the same across all languages.

 Paper 1: Listening